Caeldeth/loures/Literature/Rhianna-The-Eulogy.md

 ```
 *Librarian Notes*

+This entry is considered one of the greatest treasures of Temuair.

 This entry has been edited to conform to Library formatting.
 The original can be found at http://www.darkages.com/community/lit/Rhianna_Eulogy.html .
 ```